mozilla/node-webmaker-i18n/README.md

 to locale names (i.e., en-US becomes en_US).
 Each locale directory must have one file named `messages.json` which contains the strings for the locale.

-One other option that you can pass to the `middleware` function is `locale_on_url` (true by default).
-This determines whether to allow and process langauge tags on the URL.
-If true, the list of `supported_languages` will be used to check URLs, and any containing a known langauge will get processed.
-For example: `/en-US/foo` would be come `/foo` and the language set to `en-US`.

 When `middleware` is used, all subsequent middleware and routes will have `req` and `res` objects with additional features.
 These include: